HaarigerHarald/omxiv/README.md

 ## Building

-Make sure that you have the development header for libjpeg, libpng and optional libcurl installed (libjpeg8-dev, libpng12-dev, libcurl4-openssl-dev), then build it on the Pi with:
+You will need the development header for libjpeg, libpng and optional libcurl (Debian: libjpeg8-dev, libpng12-dev, libcurl4-openssl-dev).
+Then build it on the Pi with:

     make ilclient
     make